 Auditory Impairment (AI)- A program for students that are deaf or hard of hearing and require a special class program.
 Our AI program is located at Silver Bay.

 Autism- A special class program for students with an autism diagnosis.
 A wide spectrum of classes is offered that fall under the "Autism" umbrella .
-Programs are available at Beachwood, Cedar Grove, East Dover, Hooper Ave, and Walnut Street.
+Programs are available at Beachwood, Cedar Grove, East Dover, Hooper Ave, Walnut Street, Intermediate South, and High School East

 Behavioral Disabilities (BD)- A special class program, run by a special education teacher, that focuses on students that exhibit behavioral needs and require specialized instruction to address those needs.
-Our BD programs are held at North Dover, Intermediate South, and Intermediate East.
+Our BD programs are held at West Dover, Intermediate South, and High School East.

 Intellectually Disabled (ID, formerly CI)- A special class program, run by a special education teacher, for students with cognitive disabilities.
 Our ID classes are offered at North Dover, Intermediate South, and High School North.

 Multiply Disabled (MD)- A special class program run by a special education teacher.
 These programs are based on the needs of the students with more than one disabling condition.
-Our MD programs are offered at East Dover, Intermediate South, and High School North.
+Our MD programs are offered at East Dover, Silver Bay, Intermediate South, and High School East.

 A program for students that have reached graduation age but still require additional education to achieve their IEP and graduation goals.